 If your application is successful, you will receive notification of the terms and conditions of funding and all the forms required to claim the grant.
-If the grant awarded is less than 60% of the amount you applied for, the Saskatchewan Arts Board may require a revised budget, project plan and/or project dates to show how you will undertake the project with less funding than requested.
+If the grant awarded is less than 60% of the amount you applied for, SK Arts may require a revised budget, project plan and/or project dates to show how you will undertake the project with less funding than requested.